Publishing and Editorial

 Susan Moldow, President of the Scribner Publishing Group, was Scribner's publisher from May 1994 to fall 2012.
 During her tenure at Scribner, the venerable imprint has continued to add names of great and lasting value such as Don DeLillo, Colm Toibin, Kathy Reichs, Andrew Solomon, Jeannette Walls, and Stephen King to its stellar backlist, which features Annie Proulx, Margaret Mitchell, Richard Adams, The Joy of Cooking, and the classic works of Ernest Hemingway and F. Scott Fitzgerald.
 Prior to joining Scribner, Ms. Moldow served as vice president, associate publisher and editor-in-chief of the HarperCollins trade division.
 Previously, she was vice president and editor-in-chief of the Doubleday division of Bantam Doubleday Dell.

-Nan Graham, editor, was Editor in Chief of Scribner for over fifteen years, until she became Senior Vice President and Publisher of the imprint in 2012.
+Nan Graham, Senior Vice President and Publisher, was Editor in Chief of Scribner for over fifteen years.
+She became Senior Vice President and Publisher of the imprint in 2012.
 Before coming to Scribner she worked at Viking Penguin.
 Her titles have garnered the Pulitzer Prize, the National Book Award, NBCC and many other accolades, and her many bestselling, award-winning authors include Don DeLillo, Stephen King, Anthony Doerr, Miranda July, Annie Proulx, Amy Hempel, Rachel Kushner, Colm Tóibín, Kate Walbert, Dana Spiotta, Siddhartha Mukherjee, and Andrew Solomon.
 She edited the memoirs The Liars’ Club by Mary Karr, Angela’s Ashes by Frank McCourt, The Glass Castle by Jeannette Walls, Born Standing Up by Steve Martin, and Living History by Hillary Rodham Clinton.
 The novels she edited include The Satanic Verses by Salman Rushdie, Underworld by Don DeLillo, Brooklyn by Colm Tóibín, The Light Between Oceans by M.L.
 Stedman, The Flamethrowers by Rachel Kushner, and All the Light We Cannot See by Anthony Doerr.

 Rosalind (Roz) Lippel, Vice President and Associate Publisher, has been with Scribner since 1995.
 In addition to her marketing and managerial responsibilities she edits fiction and nonfiction titles.
 She is the longtime editor of Carol Higgins Clark, and Mary Buffett & David Clark, authors of the bestselling Buffettology books.
 Her recent Scribner books include Reporting Always by the iconic New Yorker journalist Lillian Ross, We Are Afghan Women by the George W. Bush Institute, Alexander McQueen by Andrew Wilson, Wear and Tear by Tracy Tynan, and the New York Times bestseller The Boston Girl by Anita Diamant.